evolvingstuff/metalist/docs/design.md

 - Minimal network traffic
 - Clean separation of concerns
 - Simple, efficient client implementation
+- Single source of truth for all relationships

 Please help me implement this system, starting with setting up a FastAPI app to serve a basic webpage, using Mako as a template lib.